george-markou/Azure-Hyper-V-Lab/README.md

 + There is a large list of VM sizes specified as allowed values within the Template.
 Just to make your life easier and avoid deployment errors :superhero:.
 + To evaluate Microsoft Software and Operating Systems, use the Desktop Shortcut of the Microsoft Evaluation Center.
++ In order to use Azure Marketplace Images to deploy Virtual Machines, visit my [blog](https://www.markou.me/2022/03/use-azure-marketplace-images-to-deploy-virtual-machines-on-azure-stack-hci/).
 + The default path for storing Virtual Machine configuration files is "F:\VMS" and for disks is "F:\VMS\Disks".
 + Enhanced Session Mode is set to Enabled.
 + A DHCP Scope is present, providing Network Addressing to Virtual Machines.